 SECTION 2 - Elections for the office of President-Elect, Vice President, and three Trustee positions shall be conducted annually.
 Each person running for an elected position shall submit an application to the State Office no later than December 31st of the preceding year of which they intend to run for election.
 All applications shall be reviewed by a credentials committee for verification of qualifications.
 The credentials committee shall advise the Board of Trustees no later than two weeks prior to the Association's Annual MidWinter Conference, of each candidate's qualifications.
-The Board of Trustees (BOT) shall present all qualified applicants for the BOT and officer positions at the Primary Caucus at the MidWinter Meeting for discussion of and comments heard by the applicants and the official district caucus representatives.
-Vetting of each applicant shall be allowed until the final caucus held prior to the annual House of Delegates, at which time final comments heard and recommendations shall be decided by the caucus representatives and then forwarded to the House of Delegates for a final vote on the House floor.
+The Board of Trustees (BOT) shall present all qualified applicants for the BOT and officer positions at the MidWinter Conference.

-SECTION 3 - Elections shall occur at the association's annual House of Delegates.
+SECTION 3 - Elections shall occur at the association's annual business meeting.
+Electronic voting shall be open for 30 days after the annual business meeting.